RHIT-CSSE/csse304/syllabus.md

 unsalvageable the situation may feel.
 Please talk to your professor if you are having problems!

+# Attendance Policy

+In accordance with Rose policy—missing 10 days of class is an automatic failure REGARDLESS of how “excused” the absences are.

 # Academic Integrity and CSSE Integrity Committee Procedures

 It is critical to maintain academic integrity.
 It is essential for all students to cite any and all sources of help received in completing coursework.
 This practice not only fosters a culture of honesty and transparency but also prevents misunderstandings that might otherwise escalate to formal proceedings.
 Students should also be aware of what is appropriate help on homework assignments – see <a href="https://rosehulman.sharepoint.com/:w:/r/sites/CS/Shared%20Documents/Pilot%20Integrity%20Policy/IntegrityPilotPolicy%20-%20What%20Constitutes%20Misconduct.docx?d=w72d3dc4b233d4df68e10736359a06c80&csf=1&web=1&e=QWvFcM">What Constitutes Misconduct - rev 02-10-2026.docx</a>.
 To ensure fairness and responsibility, any instances of suspected misconduct will be handled through the CSSE Integrity Committee.